Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

 2. Drink Fresh Juice or a Green Smoothie

 One of the best and simplest ways to fill your body up with alkalizing greens is to blend them.
-Green juices provide your body with a ton of vitamins, minerals and antioxidants that all assist in cellular repair and detoxification.
-Note, however, that juicing removes the fiber and peel from the fruit and vegetables,
+Although juicing removes the fiber and peel from the fruit and vegetables, green juices provide your body with a ton of vitamins, minerals and antioxidants that all assist in cellular repair and detoxification.

-Smoothies maintain the fiber and peel, which makes it more filling and nourishing.
-Be sure to include mineral-rich greens such as spinach, kale, collards, and cucumbers.
-You can even add in spirulina or chlorella to your smoothies for an extra alkalizing boost.
+Smoothies maintain the fiber and peel, which makes it more filling.
+Be sure to include mineral-rich greens such as spinach, kale, collards, and cucumbers, or even add in spirulina or chlorella to your smoothies for an extra alkalizing boost.

 3. Manage Stress